PubInv/general-purpose-alarm-device/Hardware/Documentation/ManufacturingUnitTestTroubleshootingRev2.md

 These units will be assigned serial numbers 16 through 30.

 #### Sections below
-* Manufacturing test procedure for every unit
-**Assembly Notes and Tips
+* Manufacturing test procedure for every unit **Assembly Notes and Tips
 ** Unit (Design) verification tests on some units
 ** Configuration Version 1 Assemblies
 * GPAD Theory of Operation
 * Troubleshooting procedures

 ## Manufacturing test procedure for every unit

 ### Tools Required

-Solder station with approprate ventelation
+Solder station with appropriate ventilation
 3/16 Nut Driver
 Number 1 philips screw driver
 Diagonal or other flush cutting hand tool for lead trimming.